 The following brain fog remedies are designed to help you live life to the fullest extent possible (I practice what I preach)…

-Overall, vinpocetine is excellent for temporarily clearing up brain frog, improving cognitive function, and possibly even preventing certain diseases.
+Overall, sulbutiamine is excellent for temporarily clearing up brain frog, improving cognitive function, and helping you feel sharper and more motivated.

-And because vinpocetine improves blood flow in the brain, you can bet that it will help you with your brain fog time and time again.
+And because sulbutiamine helps with stress and brain fluidity, you can bet it will help you manage your brain fog over the long-term.

 2. Fulfill your need for adventure

 People with ADHD and SCT almost certainly experience greater amounts of stress than the average human being.

 And, as you probably know, chronic stress is one of the biggest contributors to disease in the modern world.